AgentCrypt: Advancing Privacy and (Secure) Computation in AI Agent Collaboration: Additional Use Cases for Level 3

-\texttt{``You are an AI agent acting as an output producing agent for a user.
-You will receive a query from the user which will contain both the query\_id and the query itself.
-You will then forward the query\_id and the entire query to the database manager.
-Always forward the ID of the person whose information is being sought.
-Database manager will respond with an encrypted value, which you can then decrypt.
-You will then use the decrypted value to answer the query from the user.''}

 \paragraph{Our Findings.} We continue to use the synthetically generated databases and the dataset of queries introduced earlier.
 In this set of experiments, our primary goal is to evaluate whether the computation agent correctly invokes the computation tools with the appropriate user ID to ensure that the correctness is maintained.
 To avoid redundancy, we do not revisit previously documented errors related to incorrect tool selection or incorrect database or subset selection.
 Instead, we focus solely on whether the encryption output was correctly directed to the intended recipient.
-Our experiments show that in \textbf{100\%} of tested cases, we maintained privacy including queries of the form: ``My ID is $Y$.
-What is $X$'s information?''.
-This confirms the agent's ability to interpret and act on cross-user access requests while the framework preserves encryption boundaries.
+Our experiments show that in \textbf{100\%} of tested cases, we maintained privacy including queries of the form where a user with decryption key for policy $Y$ tries to access information tied to policy $X$.